 At first glance, the Ichimoku Cloud chart may seem like a piece of abstract art given all the colored squiggly lines and spaces.
 Once you become acquainted with its interpretation, however, you’ll quickly realize that it is relatively straightforward.
 It may even end up becoming one of your favorite tools in your trading arsenal.
 This beginner guide explores the basics of the Ichimoku Cloud indicator.
-We explore how to use it, identify ideal market entries and exits, as well as understand its formula and settings for your trades.
+We’ll take a closer look at how to use it and identify ideal market entries and exits, and understand its formula and settings for your trades.

 The Ichimoku Cloud indicator’s inventor was Goichi Hosoda.
 At the time, he was a little-known Japanese journalist dutifully covering Japan’s rice markets.
 He was extremely talented, especially when it came to understanding price movements and how they reacted at certain areas of a chart.
 These unique price reactions are what we call Support and Resistance levels today.

-Goichi began working on the Ichimoku indicator in 1930 along with a number of students.
+Goichi began working on the Ichimoku indicator in 1930, along with several students.
 He tasked them to run endless computations and scenarios in a bid to arrive at an “all in one” indicator for evaluating financial markets more efficiently.
 It took him over 35 years to refine his creation before finally publishing it in 1969.

 After its public release, the Ichimoku Cloud quickly became the most frequently used indicator in the Japanese financial markets.
-However, it only gained exposure in the west in the late 1990’s.
-Mainly due to a lack of translation and an in-depth understanding of the tool.
+However, it only gained exposure in the west in the late 1990s.
+The main reason for the delay was a lack of translation or in-depth understanding of the tool.

-In order to utilize this powerful indicator, it’s important to first have at least a basic understanding of the five main lines on the standard Ichimoku Cloud chart and what they represent.
+To utilize this powerful indicator, it’s important to first understand the five main lines on the standard Ichimoku Cloud chart and what they represent.
 To make things easier, we’ve included the English translations in parentheses in the titles.

-The Tenkan-sen (Conversion line) is calculated by summing the highest high and lowest low values over the last 9 periods, divided by 2.
+The Tenkan-sen (Conversion line) is calculated by adding the highest high and lowest low values over the last 9 periods, divided by 2.

 (9-period high + 9-period low)/2